ivanjovanovic/sicp/1.2/notes.md

 If orders of growth are defined in linear polynomial notation like O(n) we say call processes linear.

-Some langauge implementation can be `smart` and figure out that process is iterative and even if it is defined by recursive procedure optimize and execute as linear iterative process.
-This is called [tail recursion](http://c2.com/cgi/wiki?TailRecursion) Usually process can be executed as iterative if is defined recursevly but after finishing the recursion it doesn't do anything but just returning the value.
+Some language implementation can be `smart` and figure out that process is iterative and even if it is defined by recursive procedure optimize and execute as linear iterative process.
+This is called [tail recursion](http://c2.com/cgi/wiki?TailRecursion) Usually process can be executed as iterative if is defined recursively but after finishing the recursion it doesn't do anything but just returning the value.